sp-tarkov/mod-examples/TypeScript/10ScopesAndTypes/README.md

 The second step is having an IDE ready.
 We've setup a VSCodium workspace file to help with this.

-You CAN use Visual Studio Code if you so desire, just keep in mind that our dev tests on the mod files was done using VSCodium.
+You CAN use Visual Studio Code if you so desire, just keep in mind that our dev tests on the mod files was done using VSCode.

-You can get VSCodium here: https://vscodium.com/#install
+You can get VSCOde here: https://code.visualstudio.com/

 ## **Workspace:**

-Once you have NodeJS and VSCodium ready, open the mod.code-workspace file with VSCodium (File->Open Workspace from File...).
+Once you have NodeJS and VSCode/VSCodium ready, open the mod.code-workspace file with VSCodium (File->Open Workspace from File...).

 Once the project loads into VSCodium you will be recommended to install the ESLint plugin.
 This is HIGHLY recommended.